The Warriors have produced 70 New Zealand internationals since 1995.

 The Tongan line-up that stunned the Kiwis in a historic result in Hamilton boasted six current or former Warriors, while another three were in the surging island nation’s squad.

-KIWI CAPTAINS FROM THE WARRIORS: Stephen Kearney, Matthew Ridge, Quentin Pongia, Stacey Jones, Ruben Wiki, Simon Mannering.
+WARRIORS KIWIS CAPTAINS: Stephen Kearney, Matthew Ridge, Quentin Pongia, Stacey Jones, Ruben Wiki, Simon Mannering

 MOST TEST APPEARANCES FOR NEW ZEALAND BY WARRIORS PLAYERS